Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

 Another algorithm that I thought might be helpful is 1-1 swap.
 Just like its name refers, it directly swaps two items.

 1-1 swap uses the same algorithm with shaking, but the bins and items are not randomly picked.
-1-1 swap would only happen when the two items could swap and item2's size is bigger than the item1's size.
+1-1 swap would only happen when the two items could swap, and item2's size is bigger than item1's size.

 In this case, the fitness value could be denoted as the capacity change on bin1: